 - Close personal contact, such as when shaking hands or touching others

-- Touching an object or surface on which the virus is found (after an ill person coughs or exhales close to these objects or surfaces such as desks, tables or telephones), then - before washing the hands – touching the mouth, nose, or eyes
+- Touching an object or surface on which the virus is found (after a sick person coughs or exhales close to these objects or surfaces such as desks, tables or telephones), then - before washing the hands – touching the mouth, nose, or eyes

 Healthcare Professionals can only treat the symptoms of COVID-19 as they present.
-No specific therapy has been shown to be effective against the virus itself.
+No specific therapy is effective against the virus itself.
 If you meet any of the criteria listed below, you must seek medical care early and share your previous travel history with your Healthcare Professional.

 When to seek medical care:

 - If you have acute respiratory illness and suddenly have a cough, sore throat, shortness of breath or fever (≥ 38°C)